JaredAzcarate/webapp-freeinvoice/wiki/02-ARCHITECTURE.md

 import { useQuery } from "@tanstack/react-query";
 import { fetchRoles, fetchDepartments } from "../api/apiUserFilters";
+import {
+  mapRolesToOptions,
+  mapDepartmentsToOptions,
-import { mapRolesToOptions, mapDepartmentsToOptions } from "../utils/mapUserFilters";
+} from "../utils/mapUserFilters";

 /**
  * Hook to fetch all filter options